projectcontour/contour/design/ratelimit-design.md

     burst: 20
   # global defines global rate limiting properties for the virtual host or route.
   global:
-    # rateLimitDescriptors defines the descriptors to be generated and sent to the
+    # descriptors defines the lists of key-value pairs to be generated
-    # external Rate Limiting Service (RLS) for a rate limit decision.
+    # and sent to the external Rate Limiting Service (RLS) for a rate
-    rateLimitDescriptors:
+    # limit decision.
+    descriptors:
     # This descriptor is generated only if the x-steve-ratelimit header
     # is present on the request.
     - items: